hexavier/tRNA_crosstalks/README.md

 # Modification-charging crosstalks

-This repository includes the code upon submission used to reproduce the results and plots of the manuscript "Single-molecule tRNA-seq analysis reveals widespread stress-dependent coordination of tRNA charging and modification".
+This repository includes the code upon submission used to reproduce the results and plots of the manuscript "Single-molecule tRNA-seq analysis reveals coordination of tRNA modification and charging and fragmentation".

 For questions and help, please contact: xavier.hernandez@crg.eu